scaccomatto/go_simple-app/README.md

 # Golang simple app

-This can be a base structure for golang module or simple app
+This can be a base structure for golang module or simple app.
+It is not a web server.

 ```
 ├── cmd